hicommonwealth/commonwealth/common_knowledge/Datadog.md

 For a list of the metrics available on `rabbitmq`, see <https://docs.datadoghq.com/integrations/rabbitmq/?tab=host#metrics>.
 Since we use Heroku, not all these metrics will be reported and accessible; the only way to know is to create a metric and find out.

-For more complete RabbitMQ documentation, see our dedicated [knowledge base entry](./RabbitMQ.md).
+For more complete RabbitMQ documentation, see our dedicated [Common Knowledge entry](./RabbitMQ.md).

 ## Configuration Prerequisites